ttscoff/marked-conductor/README.md

 ## Tips

-- Config file must be valid YAML.
-Any value containing colons, brackets, or other special characters should be quoted, e.g. (`condition: "text contains my:text"`)
 - You can see what condition matched in Marked by opening <b>Help->Show Custom Processor Log</b> and checking the STDERR output.
-- To run [a custom processor for Bear](https://brettterpstra.com/2023/10/08/marked-and-bear/), use the condition `"text contains <!-- source: bear.app -->"`
+- To run [a custom processor for Bear](https://brettterpstra.com/2023/10/08/marked-and-bear/), use the condition `text contains /source: *bear/`
 - To run a custom processor for Obsidian, use the condition `tree contains .obsidian`

 ## Testing